corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 ## Theory

-A *continuation* is a suspended stack frame stored in a regular object that can be passed around, serialised, unserialised and resumed from where it was suspended.
+A *continuation* is a suspended stack frame stored in a regular object that can be passed around, serialized, unserialized and resumed from where it was suspended.
 This concept is sometimes referred to as “fibers”.
 This may sound abstract but don’t worry, the examples below will make it clearer.
 The JVM does not natively support continuations, so we implement them using a library called Quasar which works through behind-the-scenes bytecode rewriting.
 You don’t have to know how this works to benefit from it, however.